James A. Garfield

 At the 1880 Republican National Convention, delegates chose Garfield, who had not sought the White House, as a compromise presidential nominee on the 36th ballot.
 In the 1880 presidential election, he conducted a low-key front porch campaign and narrowly defeated the Democratic nominee, Winfield Scott Hancock.
 Garfield's accomplishments as president included his assertion of presidential authority against senatorial courtesy in executive appointments, a purge of corruption in the Post Office, and his appointment of a Supreme Court justice.
 He advocated for agricultural technology, an educated electorate, and civil rights for African Americans.
 He also proposed substantial civil service reforms, which were passed by Congress in 1883 as the Pendleton Civil Service Reform Act and signed into law by his successor, Chester A. Arthur.
 Garfield was a member of the intraparty "Half-Breed" faction that used the powers of the presidency to defy the powerful "Stalwart" Senator Roscoe Conkling from New York.
 He did this by appointing Blaine faction leader William H. Robertson to the lucrative post of Collector of the Port of New York.
 The ensuing political battle resulted in Robertson's confirmation and the resignations of Conkling and Thomas C. Platt from the Senate.

 On July 2, 1881, Garfield was shot by Charles J. Guiteau, a deluded office seeker.
-He died on September 19 due to infection caused by his doctors' unsanitary methods in treating the wound.
-Due to his brief term in office and lack of major changes during his tenure, historians tend to rank Garfield as a below-average president or omit him entirely from rankings, though some view Garfield's potential favorably, praising him for anti-corruption and pro-civil rights stances.
+He died on September 19 from infections related to the wounds and was succeeded by Vice President Chester A. Arthur.
+Due to Garfield's brief term in office and lack of major changes during his tenure, historians tend to rank him as a below-average president or omit his name entirely from rankings, though some view Garfield's potential favorably, praising him for anti-corruption and pro-civil rights stances.